longitachi/ZLImageEditor/README.md

     Enhance the user experience of the image cropping interface and optimize the animation effects.
   Fix:
     Fix the bug that causes a crash when entering the cropping interface while the app only supports landscape mode.
-● 2.0.2
-  Add:
-    Adapt the text sticker input interface for iPad landscape mode.
-  Fix:
-    Fix the bug where cropping square images to circular shape fails.
 ...
 ```